Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Consistency and systematic tests

 In addition to low-$L$ consistency tests, we may also use these bias-hardened estimators to estimate $C_L^{\phi\phi}$.
 The resulting power spectra are plotted in Fig.~\ref{fig:consistency_panel_mv}.
-Taking the difference with the 8 bins in $40 \le L \le 400$ of our fiducial MV reconstruction, with scatter estimated from simulations, we find $\chi^2$ values of $6.6$ and $4.3$ for the mask/noise-hardened estimator respectively.
-These have corresponding PTE values of $58\%$ and $83\%$ The error bars on $C_L^{\phi\phi}$ obtained with the bias hardened estimators used here are generally between ten and twenty percent larger than the error bars of the standard estimator.
-We also construct an estimator which is bias hardened against the point source weight function $W_{\elt_1 \elt_2 L}^{s}$ of Eq.~\eqref{sec:pointsources}.
-This estimator has the distinction of having zero response to point source shot noise.
+Taking the difference with the eight bins in $40 \le L \le 400$ of our fiducial MV reconstruction, with scatter estimated from simulations, we find $\chi^2$ values of $6.6$ and $4.3$ for the mask/noise-hardened estimators respectively.
+These have corresponding PTE values of $58\%$ and $83\%$.
+The error bars on $C_L^{\phi\phi}$ obtained with the bias hardened estimators used here are generally between 10 and 20\% percent larger than the error bars of the standard estimator.
+We also construct an estimator that is bias hardened against the point source weight function $W_{\elt_1 \elt_2 L}^{s}$ of Eq.~\eqref{eqn:qe_weight_ptsrc}.
+This estimator has the distinction of having zero response to point-source shot noise, as well as any correlation between the point-source shot-noise power and the lensing potential.
 Again, we find consistent results with the standard estimator, with $\chi^2 = 5$ and a PTE of $76\%$.

-\subsection{Alternative Methods}
+\subsection{Alternative methods}

 All of the primary results in this paper use a lens reconstruction pipeline based on the methodology outlined in Sect.~\ref{sec:methodology}.
-As a robustness test, both of this methodology and of its implementation, we have implemented three \textit{completely independent} reconstruction pipelines.
+As a robustness test, both of this methodology and of its implementation, we have implemented three independent reconstruction pipelines.
 These independent pipelines make significantly different choices than our baseline approach, primarily in the choice of the inverse-variance filter function and the calculation of the correction terms in Eq.~\eqref{eqn:clppest}.
 Our main result of this section is Fig.~\ref{fig:compalt}, where we compare the lens reconstruction power spectra for these alternative pipelines to our baseline results at 143 and 217\,GHz, as well as the MV reconstruction.
 The agreement is excellent.
-The only aspect of implementation common to these four results (apart from the data which was analyzed) is the set of simulations, described in Sect.~\ref{sec:simulations} used to estimate the various bias terms and characterize the estimator scatter.
+The only aspect of implementation common to these four results (apart from the data that was analyzed) is the set of simulations, described in Sect.~\ref{sec:simulations}, which are used to estimate the various bias terms and characterize the estimator scatter.